AutodeskGames/stingray-docs/source/interactive_help/getting_started/get_started_xb1.md

 ## Step 1.
 First-time setup

-You'll have to install and set up a few things on the Windows machine that you use to run the Stingray editor.
+You'll have to install and set up a few things on the Windows machine that you use to run the interactive editor.

-### Install the Stingray Xbox One distribution
+### Install the {{ProductName}} Xbox One distribution

-The parts of Stingray related to Xbox One are only distributed to teams that are registered with Microsoft as Xbox One developers.
+The parts of {{ProductName}} related to Xbox One are only distributed to teams that are registered with Microsoft as Xbox One developers.
 You need to get this distribution and install it on your computer.

 Registered Xbox One developers can download the distribution from the Autodesk Game Developer Center, at <http://gamedev.autodesk.com/releases>.
-Make sure that you download the version that matches the version of Stingray that you have installed on your Windows machine.
+Make sure that you download the version that matches the version of {{ProductName}} that you have installed on your Windows machine.

 If you need to register for an account, or if you need to add Xbox One access rights to your account, you can do so through the site.

-Once you have the distribution *.zip* file on your computer, unzip it into your Stingray installation folder.
+Once you have the distribution *.zip* file on your computer, unzip it into your {{ProductName}} installation folder.
 Make sure that the contents of its `engine` folder are merged into the `engine` folder that is already present in your installation folder.

 ### Install the Xbox One platform SDK